OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-20.md

 # Revelation Chapter 20

 ## Revelation 20:1

-Then I saw an angel coming down from heaven, holding the key of the abyss and a great chain in his hand.
+I saw an angel descending from heaven, holding the key to the Abyss and a great chain in his hand.

 ## Revelation 20:2

-And he took hold of the dragon, the serpent of old, who is the devil and Satan, and bound him for a thousand years;
+He seized the dragon, that ancient serpent, who is the devil and Satan, and bound him for a thousand years.

 ## Revelation 20:3

-and he threw him into the abyss, and shut it and sealed it over him, so that he would not deceive the nations any longer, until the thousand years were completed; after these things he must be released for a short time.
+He cast him into the Abyss, shut it, and sealed it over him, to prevent him from deceiving the nations any longer until the thousand years were fulfilled.
+After this, he must be released for a short period.

 ## Revelation 20:4

-Then I saw thrones, and they sat on them, and judgement was given to them.
-And I saw the souls of those who had been beheaded because of their testimony of Jesus and because of the word of God, and those who had not worshipped the beast or his image, and had not received the mark on their foreheads and on their hands; and they came to life and reigned with Christ for a thousand years.
+I saw thrones, and those seated on them were given authority to judge.
+I saw the souls of those who had been beheaded for their testimony of Jesus and the word of God, and those who had not worshipped the beast or its image nor received its mark on their foreheads or hands.
+They came to life and reigned with Christ for a thousand years.

 ## Revelation 20:5
 The rest of the dead did not come to life until the thousand years were completed.
 This is the first resurrection.

 ## Revelation 20:6

-Blessed and holy is the one who has a part in the first resurrection; over these the second death has no power, but they will be priests of God and of Christ, and will reign with Him for a thousand years.
+Blessed and holy are those who share in the first resurrection.
+The second death has no authority over them, but they will be priests of God and of Christ, and will reign with Him for a thousand years.

 ## Revelation 20:7
 When the thousand years are completed, Satan will be released from his prison,

 ## Revelation 20:8

-and will come out to deceive the nations which are at the four corners of the earth, Gog and Magog, to gather them together for the war; the number of them is like the sand of the seashore.
+and will go out to deceive the nations in the four corners of the earth, Gog and Magog, to gather them for battle.
+Their number is like the sand on the seashore.

 ## Revelation 20:9

-And they came up on the broad plain of the earth and surrounded the camp of the saints and the beloved city, and fire came down from heaven and devoured them.
+They marched across the broad plain of the earth and surrounded the camp of God's people and the beloved city.
+But fire descended from heaven and consumed them.

 ## Revelation 20:10

-And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever.
+The devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet were also, and they will be tormented day and night for ever and ever.

 ## Revelation 20:11

-Then I saw a great white throne and Him who sat upon it, from whose presence earth and heaven fled, and no place was found for them.
+Then I saw a great white throne and Him who sat upon it.
+From His presence, earth and heaven fled away, and no place was found for them.

 ## Revelation 20:12

-And I saw the dead, the great and the small, standing before the throne, and books were opened; and another book was opened, which is the book of life; and the dead were judged from the things which were written in the books, according to their deeds.
+I saw the dead, great and small, standing before the throne, and books were opened.
+Another book was opened, which is the book of life.
+The dead were judged according to what was written in the books, according to their deeds.

 ## Revelation 20:13

-And the sea gave up the dead who were in it, and Death and Hades gave up the dead who were in them; and they were judged, each one of them according to their deeds.
+The sea gave up the dead that were in it, and Death and Hades gave up the dead that were in them, and each person was judged according to their deeds.

 ## Revelation 20:14
 Then Death and Hades were thrown into the lake of fire.
-This is the second death, the lake of fire.
+The lake of fire is the second death.

 ## Revelation 20:15

-And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire.
+Anyone whose name was not found written in the book of life was thrown into the lake of fire.